bmeg/bmeg-etl/postgres/README.md

 ## Out of Scope

 * "Bake-off" with mongo
-* Translation and strategies for "graph to sql" query translation (all queries were hand crafted)
+* Translation and strategies for "graph to sql" i.e grip queries query translation (all queries were hand crafted)

 ## Results